Metcalf, Wilson lead Seahawks over Eagles 23-17

 Richard Rodgers caught a tipped ball on a desperation heave by Wentz for a 33-yard TD in the final minute.

-Eagles coach Doug Pederson passed up a field goal down 11 and went for it on fourth-and-4 from the Seahawks 15.
+Trailing by 11, Eagles coach Doug Pederson passed up a field goal and went for it on fourth-and-4 from the Seahawks 15.
 Wentz’s pass went straight to Seattle’s Quandre Diggs as Goedert turned the other way on the route.

 The Eagles got a huge stop on Seattle’s opening series.
 After a pair of unsportsmanlike conduct penalties helped the Seahawks reach the 3, Derek Barnett stuffed Moore for a 5-yard loss on fourth down from the 2.